Archive for the ‘News’ Category

 MARCH 8 + 9: WOMADELAIDE.

-Tickets on sale here.
+Tickets here.

-John Grant is an American singer, musician, and songwriter who holds both American and Icelandic citizenship.
-He first became known as the co-founder, lead singer, pianist, and primary songwriter for The Czars, and has collaborated with musical and artistic acts from Elton John and Tracey Thorn to the BBC’s Philharmonic Orchestra.
-John Grant is the recipient of many awards and accolades, most recently a 5 star live review in The Guardian, who wrote: “John Grant’s songwriting feeds on radical contrasts.
+Mistletone proudly presents John Grant bringing The Art of The Lie tour to Australia.
+An American singer, musician, and songwriter who holds both American and Icelandic citizenship, John Grant first became known as the co-founder, lead singer, pianist, and primary songwriter for The Czars.
+He has collaborated with musical and artistic acts from Elton John and Tracey Thorn to the BBC’s Philharmonic Orchestra; and is the recipient of many awards and accolades, most recently a 5 star live review in The Guardian, who wrote: “John Grant’s songwriting feeds on radical contrasts.
 He anatomises the ugliest depressive episodes and the bitterest break-ups with exquisite melodies and a chocolatey baritone.
 He likes his beauty to have jagged edges”.
-John Grant likens most recent album, The Art of The Lie, to the sumptuous Vangelis soundtrack for Bladerunner, or The Carpenters if John Carpenter were also a member.
-While undeniably a John Grant record, nestling humour into tragedy, bleeding anger into compassion, there is a musical ambition and nerve to The Art of the Lie which offsets its most political and personal moments.

 Heartbreak; self-hatred; addiction; homophobia; religion: nothing was off the table.
 Fourteen years and a slew of high-profile collaborations later (Elton John, Kylie Minogue, and the late Sinead O’Connor among them), his new LP The Art of the Lie still hews to this same confessional ethos” – THE INDEPENDENT